jstuder3/TargetSelectorVisualizer/README.md

 # Target Selection Visualizer

-### This tool provides an intuitive visualization for a simple probabilistic target priority selector.
+### This tool provides an intuitive visualization for a simple AI agent's probabilistic target priority.

 ### There's three parameters: